Purity of branch and critical locus

 \section{Purity for general $d_{X/Y}$}

-For a coherent $\Oc_X$-module $M$ with local presentation $\Oc^m_X \xrightarrow{\phi} \Oc_X^n \to M \to 0$ we let $I_i(\phi)$ be the $i$th determinant ideal of $\phi$, $i\leq \min\{m,n\}$ and the ith Fitting ideal $F_i(M)= I_{n-i}(\phi)$.
-It is a fundamental problem to compute the height of $F_i(M)$ for a given $M$.
-An important step is to find an upper bound in the form of refined versions of Krull's principal ideal theorem.
-This problem is addressed in the literature where bounds are determined in terms of the integers $n,m$, the rank of $\phi$ and more precisely the analytic spread of $M$, together with some measure of the singularity defect of $X$ (embedding dimension).
-General bounds of the height in terms of $m$ and $n$ are in general quite crude for a given $M$ and depend on the presentation of $M$.
-The bounds we use arise from minimal presentations and from exact sequences, based on either the classical Eagon-Northcott formula involving the first two Betti numbers, but not the Euler number (generic rank), or a refinement due to Eisenbud, Ulrich, and Huneke, where the Euler number and the first Betti number appear, but $X$ is assumed to be regular.
+For a coherent $\Oc_X$-module $M$ with local presentation $\Oc^m_X \xrightarrow{\phi} \Oc_X^n \to M \to 0$ we let $I_i(\phi)$ be the $i$th determinant ideal of $\phi$, assuming $i\leq \min\{m,n\}$, and the ith Fitting ideal $F_i(M)= I_{n-i}(\phi)$.
+It is a fundamental problem to compute the height of $F_i(M)$ for a given $M$, where an important step is to find an upper bound in the form of refined versions of Krull's principal ideal theorem.
+This problem has been addressed in the literature, where bounds are determined in terms of the integers $n,m$, the rank of $\phi$ (more precisely the analytic spread of $M$ plays a role together with some measure of the singularity defect of $X$), but one should remember that general bounds of the height in terms of $m$ and $n$ are can be crude for a given $M$, and will also depend on the presentation of $M$.
+The bounds that we will use arise from minimal presentations and from exact sequences, based on either the classical Eagon-Northcott formula involving the first two Betti numbers, but not the Euler number (generic rank), or a refinement due to Eisenbud, Ulrich, and Huneke, where the Euler number and the first Betti number appear, but $X$ is assumed to be regular.